joshzcold/Cold-Family-Feud/readme.md

 games are loaded in the admin console

-I esspecially want to implement these in the future: pull requests are welcome

 If you make a new game that is themed, make a pull request and we can add it to the default games in `/games`

+I esspecially want to implement these features in the future:

 - [x] questions are read from json and game can pick from multiple possible games
-- [x] game can reset
+- [x] game can reset (via loading a new game)
 - [ ] game looks closer to the family feud style
 - [x] title is read from svg and can be dynamically updated instead of using inkscape
 - [ ] node executable launches admin and game endpoints